Cover of The Picture of Dorian Gray

 Key Insights & Memorable Quotes

-Below are the most popular and impactful highlights and quotes from The Picture of Dorian Gray:
+The most popular highlights from The Picture of Dorian Gray, saved by readers on Screvi.

 “The books that the world calls immoral are books that show the world its own shame.”